-When visiting the Anaheim area, most days are full of Disneyland fun or sunny beach days, and evenings are full of fabulous dining and shopping options.
+Most days are full of Disneyland fun or sunny beach days, and evenings are full of fabulous dining and shopping options when visiting the Anaheim area.
 We're here to serve up the truth about the pure way to drink coffee; black, with no cream and no sugar.
 So whether you need a morning pick-me-up or an afternoon fantasy adventure to keep you going, here's a guide to finding your perfect cup-o-coffee in Anaheim.

 Great Spots to Grab the Best Coffee Near Disneyland